nickpsal/tzokerphp/README.md

 TZOKER SIMULATOR
 The user choose 5 numbers betwwen 1 and 45
 and 1 number between 1 and 20.
-This is created for education proposes
+This is created for education proposes \n
 Programmer : Nikolaos Psaltakis